 Live and study at the intersection of food politics, sustainability, and culture on a working farm in Tuscany.
 Italy is the birthplace of the Slow Food movement.
 Unpack the movement's motto of 'good, clean, and fair food' on the farm and with producers, processors, food activists, and consumers across the region.

-Through an internship placement on the Castello Sonnino farm, in the village of Montespertoli (five minutes' walk), or at a nearby farm, students gain firsthand experience of sustainable local food systems and the role those systems play in maintaining rural culture in Tuscany.
 At the beginning of the semester, students receive intensive instruction in basic Italian (or other levels for those with previous experience).
 For the first six weeks of the program students split their time among Italian language courses, classroom seminars and field visits.
 Finally, students complete a guided independent study project on a topic that deeply interest them.
-This program is conducted with the support of institutional partner Universita per Stranieri di Siena.

 Learn more about the Italy: Sustainable Agriculture, Food and Justice program.